Ahdhn/MeshImp/README.md

              respecting the specified mesh quality.

    -tar      The number followed represents the target number of samples desired
-             of the simplified in the output mesh.
+             in the simplified output mesh.
 If this number is not set, The code will attempt to reduce the samples count as much as possible.

    -obt      Invokes the non-obtuse retriangulation algorithm on the input
              mesh where we attempt to eliminate the obtuse triangles from the input mesh.

-   -sam      The number followed represents the number of successful samples.
+   -sam      The number followed represents the number of successive successful
+             darts before termination.
+			 During the sampling process, we can sample more than one successful sample and pick the best one.
+The best one can have different objective.
+			 In the current implementation, the `best' here is the one with maximum. minimum apex angle across different algorihtms.
              The default is 10 samples.

    -ring     The number followed represents the number of rings (layers)
              taken as background grid for sampling.
 The default is 3 rings.